python-attrs/attrs/docs/api.rst

 Provisional APIs
 ----------------

-These are Python 3-only, keyword-only, and **provisional** APIs that call `attr.s` with different default values.
+These are Python 3.6 and later-only, keyword-only, and **provisional** APIs that call `attr.s` with different default values.

 The most notable differences are: